sjhuskey/sjhuskey.github.io/src/posts/drupal-7-to-drupal-10.md

 ## Next Step: Rebuilding the Theme

 This is the really unfortunate part of upgrading a Drupal 7 site.
 Drupal 8 introduced an entirely new theming layer, so I'll need to rebuild the theme in Twig before I can launch the new version.
 For now, everything will be done locally on my DDEV site.
-I'll post something about my adventures with rebuilding the site.
+I'll post something about my adventures with rebuilding the theme.